-When new bonds are made after the reactant is broken down, energy is released (see graph below).
+When new bonds are made after the reactant is broken down, energy is released (see Figure 8.2).

-Enzymes reduce the activation energy of the reactions they catalyse by weakingn the reactant's molecular bonds, making it easier for the reaction to occur.
+Enzymes reduce the activation energy of the reactions they catalyze by weakingn the reactant's molecular bonds, making it easier for the reaction to occur.

-Graph showing the reduction in activation energy in the presence of enzymes, as well as the fact that the energy released by the formation of new bonds remains unchanged.
-The reaction shown above is exothermic, meaning that it releases more energy than its activation energy (opposite is endothermic)
+Figure 8.2: Graph showing the reduction in activation energy in the presence of enzymes, as well as the fact that the energy released by the formation of new bonds remains unchanged.
+The reaction shown is exothermic, meaning that it releases more energy than its activation energy (opposite is endothermic).

-8.1.3 Competitive vs non-competitive inhibition
+8.1.3 Competitive vs. non-competitive inhibition